clearlinux/clear-config-management/roles/mariadb/README.md

 # Ansible role: MariaDB

-This role installs the database-mariadb-dev bundle and starts the database service
+This role installs the database-mariadb bundle and starts the database service

 # Requirements